mixpanel/docs/pages/docs/features/sessions.md

 Session timeout length is set for 30 minutes.

-1. A user performs “Event A” at 1:00pm, starting the session and triggering the "Session Start" event.
+1. A user performs "Event A" at 1:00pm, starting the session and triggering the "Session Start" event.
-2. They then wait 10 minutes and perform “Event B” at 1:10pm.
+2. They then wait 10 minutes and perform "Event B" at 1:10pm.
 3. They do not perform any other events for 30 minutes, and the session ends and the "Session End" event is triggered.
 The time of Session End is the time of the last event performed at 1:10pm.
-Therefore the session length for “Session 1” is 10 minutes.
+Therefore the session length for "Session 1" is 10 minutes.
-4. The same user then returns after 40 minutes and performs “Event C” at 1:50pm.
+4. The same user then returns after 40 minutes and performs "Event C" at 1:50pm.
 As the previous session has already timed out, this triggers a new "Session Start" event and starts a new session.
-5. The user then performs “Event D” 20 minutes later at 2:10pm.
+5. The user then performs "Event D" 20 minutes later at 2:10pm.
-6. They perform “Event E” 15 minutes later at 2:25pm.
+6. They perform "Event E" 15 minutes later at 2:25pm.
 7. When they do not perform any more events in the next 30 minutes, "Session End" is triggered.
 The time of the "Session End" is the last event performed at 2:25pm.
-Therefore the session length for “Session 2” is 35 minutes.
+Therefore the session length for "Session 2" is 35 minutes.

 ##### Example 2